ehannes/borgbackup-job/README.md

 In borg, you can divide your backups into repositories.
 You can for instance have one backup per machine, or one backup per service.
 That's up to you.
 This script provides the shared parts for these backup scripts.
-You the need to provide the actual paths to backup to this script.
+You need to provide the actual paths to backup to this script.

 My setup looks something like this: